ppy/osu-wiki/news/2020-02-18-mappers-report-february.md

 ### [Jan 18th, 2020 - Application Evaluation](https://osu.ppy.sh/community/forums/topics/1012519)

-The BN application mod requirements have been made more clear, and the BN website also received several improvements such.
-One addition was a “Would you nominate this map, if no why?” checkbox.
-The modder can explain in this section whether they would nominate the beatmaps which they provided as modding examples.
-All this information helps the NAT and evaluating BNs to make a fair evaluation of the applicant.
+The BN application mod requirements have been made more clear, and the BN website also received several improvements, the biggest one being a “Would you nominate this map.
+If not, why?” checkbox on the application form.
+It vastly improves the fair evaluation system.

 Another important topic was the “taiko care package”.
 As the name suggests, this was a system implemented in osu!taiko, where so far it has been successful!
 This program allowed old osu!taiko BNs which left on good terms to rejoin the Beatmap Nominators more easily.
 The results will be analyzed and we in the NAT hope to implement a similar system for all game modes later this year!